hilmiazizi/tokopaedi/README.md

 - **Detailed Product Data**: Retrieve rich product details, including variants, pricing, stock, and media.
 - **Customer Reviews**: Scrape product reviews with ratings, timestamps, and more.
 - **Serializable Results**: Dataclass-based results with `.json()` for easy export to JSON or pandas DataFrames.
-- **SearchResults Container**: Iterable and serializable container for streamlined data handling.
+- **SearchResults Container**: Iterable and JSON-serializable container that supports enrich_details() and enrich_reviews() to automatically fetch product metadata and reviews for each item.

 ## Installation